Years 7 and 8

 In Year 7, lessons become more formally structured and delineated by subject, but this does not mean that they are less wide-ranging in approach.

 This is also a time when many parents are thinking about senior school choices and over the coming academic year, our own Senior School offer all pupils a Bede's Experience Day.
+Transition is an important aspect of an all-through education and the BE Day is just one example of supporting the children with this, as well as providing them with an insight into Senior School education at Bede's.

 There is no doubt that Year 7 is an extremely busy year and it is certainly expected that, in addition to working hard in the classroom, our pupils will exploit the many co-curricular opportunities available to them.